aligungr/UERANSIM/README.md

 simulator.
 UE and RAN can be considered as a 5G mobile phone and a base station in basic terms.
 The project can be used for testing 5G Core Network and studying 5G System.

-UERANSIM introduces the world's first and only open source 5G-SA UE and gNodeB implementation.
+UERANSIM introduces the world's first open source 5G-SA UE and gNodeB implementation.

 **WARNING:** I'm no longer active in the development of UERANSIM.
 However community contributions are welcomed.